-The biscuit bribe succeeded in getting them to take the first taste of the soup, its mild, pleasant taste spurred them on to gobble it up with a surprising “Oh, this actually is good.”
-And so, supper ended on a high note with everyone’s body being injected with a big dose of green food power delivered by the stinging nettle.
-Stinging nettle is rich in Vitamin A, C, D, K, iron, calcium and a protein.
+Stinging nettle soup is good for you!
+It offers a big dose of green food power.
+Stinging nettle is rich in Vitamin A, C, D, K, iron, calcium and protein.
+Pretty amazing for a plant!
 If you think spinach and kale are nutrition super stars, you’ll love stinging nettle!

 To prevent close encounters with fresh stinging nettle, I wear long pants, long sleeves and use gloves when harvesting this wild edible.

-While you can harvest stinging nettle all summer, the tender new leaves forming now are ideal for tossing into soups, stews, biscuits and breads.
+Harvest stinging nettle in spring (May to June) when the tender new leaves or nettle tops forming.
 Use scissors to cut only the top few leaves.
-This will allow the plant to regrow and continue to thrive and produce throughout the summer.
+This will allow the plant to regrow and thrive throughout the summer.